Spectral Principal Paths: A Spectral Perspective on Linear Representation Formation in LLMs: Introduction

-Despite these promising advances, existing works on representations remain largely observational, relying on observed phenomena or intuitions.
-RepE uses contrastive pairs (e.g., honesty vs. dishonesty) to surface concept directions, but further theoretical work is needed to clarify why and how such directions emerge and remain coherent across layers.
-Similarly, LRH assumes linearity in embedding and unembedding spaces, yet offers limited insight into why representations become linearly organized.
-These approaches typically do not address how representations scale or propagate through deep networks, leaving a gap in our understanding of their robustness, generality, and theoretical foundations.
+Despite these promising advances, a theoretical understanding of how structured representations emerge and evolve across layers in LLMs remains to be fully established.
+While approaches such as RepE and LRH have offered valuable insights into the geometry of concept directions, questions remain about why representations become linearly organized and how they propagate through LLMs.
+A more complete account has yet to emerge --- in particular, it remains unclear whether the linear structure observed in LLM representations is an intrinsic property of the model's learned parameters, or whether it reflects structure already present in the input space prior to any learned transformation.

-In this work, we move beyond linear observations by introducing Spectral Principal Path (SPP) that explains the emergence and stability of linear representations in deep networks.
-We show that representations propagate through a small number of spectral principal paths—directions aligned with large singular values at each layer.
-This structure naturally explains why concept directions remain stable and linearly accessible across layers, offering a theoretical foundation for both RepE and the Linear Representation Hypothesis.
-We further extend this analysis to Vision-Language Models (VLMs), demonstrating how spectral dynamics govern the interaction between visual and linguistic modalities.
-Our framework not only bridges theory and practice but also provides concrete tools to improve robustness and interpretability in multimodal AI systems.
+In this work, we propose Spectral Principal Paths (SPP) as a theoretical framework for investigating the emergence and stability of linear representations in LLMs.
+We introduce the Input-Space Linearity Hypothesis (ISLH), which suggests that concept-aligned directions originate in the input space and are maintained with increasing depth.
+These representations propagate through the spectral principal paths, and empirical evidence is in support of this view.
+This structure offers a potential explanation for why concept directions remain relatively stable and linearly accessible across layers, and sheds light on the theoretical underpinnings of RepE and LRH.
+We hope this framework contributes a step toward bridging theory and practice in understanding representations in LLMs.
+Code is released at \href{https://github.com/boweitian/SPP}{https://github.com/boweitian/SPP}.

-Our main contributions are as follows: \begin{itemize} \item \textbf{Input-Space Linearity Hypothesis (ISLH).} We extend the Linear Representation Hypothesis beyond embedding and unembedding spaces to the input space itself, showing that concept directions can be traced backward to the input space.
+Our main contributions are as follows: \begin{itemize} \item \textbf{Input-Space Linearity Hypothesis (ISLH).} We extend the Linear Representation Hypothesis beyond the representation space to the input space, showing that concept directions can be traced backward to the input space.